Re-Educating The ‘Nones’

 On the survey form, they declare themselves “None” when asked about their religion.
 The survey actually refers to these people as “Nones”.
 The general population registers about 20% on this same question.

-Why are millennials nearly 50% higher than the general population?
+Why are millennials abandoning religion at a rate nearly 50% higher than the general population?

 How have we lost such a high number of millennials?
 It is largely due to confusion caused by four popular secular myths claiming: